total-typescript/total-typescript-book/README.md

 To take an exercise:

-1. Go into `*.problem`
-2. Run `pnpm run exercise 001`, where `001` is the number of the exercise you're on.

-The `exercise` script will run TypeScript typechecks and a test suite on the exercise.
+1. Run `pnpm exercise`
+2. Choose which exercise you'd like to run.

 This course encourages **active, exploratory learning**.
 In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to: